 How Much Do We Spend On Fuel Living On Board A Sailboat?

 We need several different types of fuel on the boat.
 We need diesel for the main engine, petrol for the outboard and gas to cook with.

 It has been a lot harder than we thought it would be to sail everywhere and wind forecasts are very unreliable here.
 We have often set off on a 6 hour journey thinking we will be motoring for the first hour and then sailing the rest of the way, only to find there is no wind all day, or that we have 30 knots on the nose when we thought we’d have a lovely downwind sail.

 Petrol for the dinghy has cost us much less than we thought at £5 a month, as we use it only for emergencies and row whenever possible.

-In the last three months we have spent £97.89 a month on fuel.
+In the last year we have spent £57.10 a month on fuel (this includes 5 months out of the water winter when we didn’t spend anything).
 Less than I used to spend on petrol for getting to and from work!